fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-memory-lab.md

 ### Scenario

-In this codelab, the target is a Virtual Machine with 2 CPUs and 4 GB RAM.
-The operating system is based on Debian 11.0 (Bullseye) with Linux kernel version 5.10.0-8-amd64.
+In this codelab, the GuestOS is a Virtual Machine with 2 CPU Cores and 4 GB RAM.
+The GuestOS is based on Debian 11.0 (Bullseye) with Linux kernel version 5.10.0-8-amd64.
+The VM is installed and running on the Linux-based Hypervisor VirtualBox, Version 6.1.16 r140961 (QT 5.11.3).
+THe HostOS is based on Debian 10 (Buster) with Linux Kernel version 4.19.0-17-amd64.
+The Host hardware is HP Prodesk 400 G1 DN with a Intel Core i3-4160T CPU@3.10GHz, 16GB RAM, and an Intenso SATA III Top 512GB.

+### Test Run

 * Open a shell terminal and execute the following command:
 ```